-After 66 worked days, you complete your probationary period with Staff Finders and (based on your status) become eligible for benefits on the 1st of the following month; this includes sick leave entitlement of 8.75 hours per month, provided you meet the eligibility criteria, which includes the requirement that you work a minimum of 11 days in a given month.
-Please note that you are an employee of “Staff Finders” a division of Human Resources at the University of British Columbia.
-This means that you work for Staff Finders.
-Staff Finders in turn sends you out on assignments to various departments.
-Laurie Mitchell is your Manager, while the person you report to in the department is your direct supervisor.
-The Work order, i.e. your assignment, is a contract between Staff Finders and the department and as such, any deviations from it should be addressed to or discussed with Staff Finders not the department.
+After 66 worked days, you complete your probationary period with UBC Hiring Solutions and (based on your status) become eligible for benefits on the 1st of the following month; this includes sick leave entitlement of 8.75 hours per month, provided you meet the eligibility criteria, which includes the requirement that you work a minimum of 11 days in a given month.
+Please note that you are an employee of “UBC Hiring Solutions” a division of Human Resources at the University of British Columbia.
+This means that you work for UBC Hiring Solutions.
+We in turn send you out on assignments to various departments.
+Gerry Doiron is your Manager, while the person you report to in the department is your direct supervisor.
+The Work order, i.e. your assignment, is a contract between UBC Hiring Solutions and the department and as such, any deviations from it should be addressed to or discussed with us not the department.
 Examples include change in hours, tasks outside the position description, requests for absences, etc.

-Step 3: For timesheet purposes, deduct the hours/days for the sick time taken and note in the comment section (D) of your timesheet the date and the hours you missed due to illness or medical appointment.
-If you are eligible for sick and/or medical appointment entitlements, Staff Finders will cover the payment of wages.
+For timesheet purposes, deduct the hours/days for the sick time taken and note in the comment section (D) of your timesheet the date and the hours you missed due to illness.
+If you are eligible for sick time, we will cover the payment of wages.

 Important Reminders Regarding Sick Leave

 - fill out your timesheet completely before you submit it to your supervisor for signature.